Becoming a 4-H Rite of Passage Guide:

-This will depend somewhat on the trainee’s skill level and will vary based on how often Rites of Passage are held, how many times the trainee is able to attend and whether or not the trainers feel the trainee is ready.
+This will depend somewhat on the trainee’s skill level and will vary based on how often Rites of Passage are held, and how many opportunities the trainee has to bring groups of youth.
 Starting with the 4-H Adult Rite of Passage, the entire process generally takes about two years.
 Click each level to learn more about it:

 SERVING AS AN ROP COMMUNITY MENTOR

 Adults who complete their own ROP are invited to serve in their communities as mentors, preparing youth to attend an ROP.
 This bridge experience can serve as vital instruction for “guides to be,” helping them understand the importance of the severance process and helping them build their reputation as Rite of Passage practitioners.